VzBoT3D/Vz-Printhead-CNC/README.md

 ![IMG_8273](https://user-images.githubusercontent.com/37383368/187105353-657cd083-950b-49dd-8772-5d5d4ec92844.jpg)

-## The official tool head is produced by our 2 main partners.
+## The official tool head is produced by our main partner.
- -F3D racing in germany (World wide shipping except Asia market)  https://f3d-racing-fdm.myshopify.com/

- -Mellow3D (Asia Market only)
+ -Mellow3D

 ## This project is licensed Non-commercial except for our authorized partners